Briefing · 02/05/2026

 This is why the teardown matters.

-NotebookLM Audio Overviews are not just impressive because they sound natural.
-They are impressive because they show what happens when AI moves from answering questions to packaging knowledge into finished experiences.
+NotebookLM Audio Overviews are impressive because they show what happens when AI moves from answering questions to packaging knowledge into finished experiences.

 The practical takeaway

-If you are evaluating AI systems, do not ask only whether they can summarise.
+If you are evaluating AI systems, ask whether they can preserve sources, structure the explanation, and make the output usable.

 Ask what workflow they perform: